 If you have different receptors associated with your training examples, specify the receptor names as the third column in the training file.
 Then, upload here a file with two columns: the receptor names in the first, and the aligned pseudo-sequences in the second.
 Note that pseudo-sequences must all have the same length and be in the same alphabet as the training sequences (including X).

 SORTING and VISUALIZATION options

 Number of networks (per fold) in the final ensemble:

 When training with cross-validation, each neural network's performance is evaluated

-networks (for each cross-validation step) can be selected using this
+top N networks (for each cross-validation fold) can be selected using this

 parameter, and they will constitute the final model.

-If ticked, the peptides in the prediction file are ordered according the NNAlign predicted value.
-If left unticked, they are presented in their original order.
+Predictions can be sorted by the NNAlign predicted value.
+If left unticked, sequences are presented in their original order.

 4. Submit the job